sergey-shandar/public/notes/cryptography/verifiable-download.md

 ## Alien Hash

-If we keep a separate storage for each type of hash algorithm, we may have a lot of duplication.
-It means that our system prefers to use only one hash type internally.
+If we keep separate storages for each type of hash algorithm, we may have a lot of duplication.
+This means that our system prefers to use only one hash type internally.
 How can it serve different hash types?